sparkflows/sparkflows-docs/docs/tutorials/data-science/h2o/H2O-GBM.rst

 * Read the Bike Sharing Dataset.
 * Split the dataset for training and test.
-* Perform clustering using H2O GBM.
+* Perform sequentially builds regression trees using H2O GBM.
 * Score the test dataset using the model created.
 * Print the results.